aatalrashid/Turtle-Race-Tkinter/README.md

 ######################################
 6
-This content is for non-commercial use only and we reserve the right at any time to withdraw permission for use. © 2012-2016 Raspberry Pi Foundation.
-UK
-Registered Charity 1129409
 Note that the code for moving the blue turtle needs to be inthe same for loop as the code for moving the red turtle so that they each make a move every turn.

 Save Your Project
 Challenge: Race time!
 Now you’re ready to race.
 Pick a turtle and an opponent and